qijin-3/find_my_users/data/md/findmyusers-install-guide.md

 ## Step 8: Test Your Deployment

 Once the deployment is complete, Vercel will provide you with a URL.
-Open this URL in your browser to verify that your GitBase instance is working correctly.
+Open this URL in your browser to verify that your FindMyUsers instance is working correctly.

 ## Step 9: Configure Custom Domain (Optional)